-A. If you only provide guide services and do not engage in the operations/planning activities for the tour operator, this policy would cover your guide activities.
+A. If you only provide guide services and do not engage in the operations/planning activities for the tour operator, this policy will cover your guide activities.

 Q. Let’s say I help design tours for a DMC on a consulting basis, and that tour is later included among my assignments.
 Am I covered while guiding that tour, even though I was not involved in the final composition or selling of that tour?

-A. You would be covered as a guide as long as you were not paid by the DMC for your consulting services.
+A. You would be covered as a guide if you were not paid by the DMC for your consulting services.

 Q. I work as an Independent Contractor for some companies and as a covered employee for others.
 Would the policy at least cover me when I am on assignment as an IC?

 Q. I work as an Independent Contractor, but my jobs take me to other parts of the U.S. or out of the country (a trip to Hawaii, a student tour to Canada, a study trip to Europe, a Senior trip to Europe).
 If all other qualifications are met, will the policy cover me in all these circumstances?